helloworlddan/hello-world.sh/site/content/posts/deploying-reusable-higher-level-resources-with-aws-cdk.md

 The AWS CDK abstracts AWS resource definitions in a nice and ergonomic way.
 Defining sets of interlinked resources has never been easier.
-The CDK delivers a fully-fledged toolkit for deploying resources and requires much less knowledge of the intricate details within CloudFormation.
+The CDK delivers a complete toolkit for deploying resources and requires much less knowledge of the intricate details within CloudFormation.

 Personally, I will try to use it more and more.
 I'd love to see support for